The average solution of a TSP instance in a graph: Relations between the Steiner Wiener and TSP Wiener index

 In this section, we prove Theorem~\ref{thr:TSPW=2W}, hereby starting with the inequality itself.

 \begin{proposition} For a graph $G$ and integer $k\ge 2$, we have $\Wtspk(G)\le 2\W_k(G).$ \end{proposition}

-\begin{proof} Given a minimum Steiner-tree spanning $k$ vertices $v_1, v_2, \ldots, v_k,$ one can make a walk along this Steiner-tree visiting every edge precisely twice.
+\begin{proof} Given a minimum Steiner tree spanning $k$ vertices $v_1, v_2, \ldots, v_k,$ one can make a closed walk along this Steiner tree visiting every edge precisely twice.
 The latter follows from induction on the size of a tree and taking a cut-vertex in the induction step.
-This implies that $\tsp_k(v_1, v_2, \ldots, v_k) \le 2d(v_1, v_2, \ldots, v_k).$ Summing over $\binom{V}{k},$ we obtain the result. \end{proof}
+This implies that $\tsp_k(v_1, v_2, \ldots, v_k) \le 2d_k(v_1, v_2, \ldots, v_k).$ Summing over $\binom{V}{k},$ we obtain the result. \end{proof}

-The characterization of the graphs that attain equality is harder, except from the case $k=2$.
-When $k=2,$ a shortest walk visiting $v_1$ and $v_2$ will always have length $2d(v_1,v_2).$ Before going on with the characterization for $k \ge 3$, we prove the following theorem relating the $k$-TSP-Wiener index with the Wiener index.
+The characterization of the graphs that attain equality is harder, except for the case $k=2$.
+When $k=2,$ a shortest closed walk visiting $v_1$ and $v_2$ will always have length $2d(v_1,v_2).$ Before going on with the characterization for $k \ge 3$, we prove the following theorem relating the $k$-TSP Wiener index with the Wiener index.